-Known best for his work as the bassist for the Violent Femmes, Brian Ritchie is also the curator behind MONA FOMA, the Museum of Old and New Art’s music and art festival that has managed to almost single-handedly put Hobart back on the national music map.
+One of these curators happens to be Brian Ritchie, who along with being an accomplished musician (known best for his work as the bassist in the Violent Femmes) is also the curator behind MONA FOMA, the Museum of Old and New Art’s music and art festival that has managed to almost single-handedly put Hobart back on the national music map.

 MONA FOMA is easily one of the most interestingly diverse music festivals around.
 Since 2009, the festival has featured acts as varied as Nick Cave & the Bad Seeds, Grandmaster Flash, Philip Glass, John Cale and PJ Harvey, as well as showcasing the best in the unusual, the unheard and under-recognised.
 The program is always a heady mix that clearly reflects Ritchie’s own multifaceted musical interests.